 Some Xanax users will experience more severe side effects and extreme Xanax overdose symptoms.
 They include confusion and depression with thoughts of suicide.
 Unusual change in mood, along with memory problems and visual or auditory hallucinations, could be accompanied by memory problems and seizures.
 Xanax overdose symptoms can also include difficulty in breathing as well as yellowing of the eyes and skin.

-There are even more serious signs of Xanax overdose symptoms that could be indicators that someone is experiencing a Xanax overdose reaction.
+There are even more serious signs of Xanax overdose symptoms that could indicate that someone is experiencing a Xanax overdose reaction.
 They include profound confusion and severe cognitive problems.
 The person may have lost consciousness, is unresponsive, and is breathing at a very slow rate.

 Mixing Xanax with Alcohol Can Lead to Addiction